seam/cron/readme.md

 Instead of `"00:00"` you could use full cron-style syntax (eg: `@Scheduled("0 0 0 ? * *")`)
-or you could use an arbitrary name (eg: `@Scheduled("at.midnight")`), which would then be resolved into a time using the `scheduler.properties` file at the root of your classpath:
+or you could use an arbitrary name (eg: `@Scheduled("at.midnight")`), which would then be resolved into a time using the `cron.properties` file at the root of your classpath:

-    # scheduler.properties
+    # cron.properties
     at.midnight=00:00

 Alternatively you could just put the schedule definition directly into the `@Scheduled`